Kenyaholland/WordScramble/README.md

 # **WordScramble**

 ## Description
-This is a dice game I saw someone play online.
-I didn't know where to buy the game, so I decided to make it!
+This is a dice game I found online, but was unable to purchase the physical version.
+So I decided to make it!
 I made 3D models of the dice in Blender, UV unwrapped them, and traced the letters on each side of the dice manually with Adobe Substance 3D Painter.
 As you are playing the game, you can see my use of normal maps as well where the black letters indent on the dice.